 The star is a small star compared to our Sun.
 The years on a planet are quick, you'll "age" far far quicker than you would here.
 A year is a matter of days with the sixth planet orbit its star in less than a week.
 Some of the planets are within the goldilocks zone which could herald possible life.

 Such was N.A.S.A.'s excitement of the discovery that they have a dedicated website Trappist-1 on it.
-The reason for studying small stars is that they planets have a more noticable pull on the star compared to giant star and therefore easier to detect.
+The reason for studying small stars is that they planets have a more noticeable pull on the star compared to giant star and therefore easier to detect.
 Its not to say that giant stars don't have planets orbiting them, they do, take for instance the star Aldebaran, it has a planet orbiting it.

-The location of the star in the galaxy is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
+The location of the star in the night sky is determined by the Right Ascension (R.A.) and Declination (Dec.), these are equivalent to the Longitude and Latitude on the Earth.
 The Right Ascension is how far expressed in time (hh:mm:ss) the star is along the celestial equator.
 If the R.A. is positive then its eastwards.
-The Declination is how far north or south the star is compared to the celestial equator and is expressed in degrees.
-For Trappist-1, the location is 23h 06m 29.28 and -05 d 02` 28.5 .
+The Declination is how far north or south the object is compared to the celestial equator and is expressed in degrees.
+For Trappist-1, the location is 23h 06m 29.28 and -05 ° 02` 28.5 .

 |Right Ascension (R.A.)||23h 06m 29.28|

 |Radius (x the Sun)||0.12|

 The map was generated using Night Vision, an awesome free application by Brian Simpson.

 There's no register feature and no need to give an email address if you don't need to.
 All messages will be reviewed before being displayed.
 Comments may be merged or altered slightly such as if an email address is given in the main body of the comment.

 You can decline to give a name which if that is the case, the comment will be attributed to a random star.
 A name is preferred even if its a random made up one by yourself.